jeanflower/cpp-from-scratch/README.md

   1. [`std_explore`](std_explore): Examples using standard library classes, focusing on performance comparisons of standard collections.
   2. [`boost_explore`](boost_explore): Examples using Boost classes, with emphasis on the `optional` class.
   3. [`geom_explore`](geom_explore): Examples using OpenCascade for geometric operations.

+## Profiling

+On OSX, open the Instruments.app and select 'CPU Profiler'.
+In the bar at the top, click to Select Target and select main.
+Then hut the 'record' button (tooltip 'Start an immediate mode recording').